jhogan/core/README.md

         PM(ex)
         ...

-The `B` and `PM` functions are added to the actual source code.
+The `B` and `PM` function calls are added to the actual source code.
 They shouldn't be pushed into the Git repository, though.
 It's okay to push them into feature branches if that is convenient, but they should never be pushed into 'main'.

 ### Testing through Green Unicorn ###
 On the occasion that you need to debug an issue through the HTTP